 Careers at Amnesty International

-Amnesty International is a democratic worldwide movement of people who campaign for internationally recognized human rights to be respected and protected for everyone.
+We are a democratic worldwide movement of people who campaign for internationally recognized human rights to be respected and protected for everyone.
 We believe human rights abuses anywhere are the concern of people everywhere.
 So, outraged by human rights abuses but inspired by hope for a better world, we work to improve people’s lives through campaigning and international solidarity.
 Work with us to be a part of this future.

 When you get a job at Amnesty International, you’re working for people whose human rights are under attack.